mohammadshaficodes/SauceDemoTestYouLend/README.md

-# Saucedemo# SauceDemo

-# Saucedemo# SauceDemo
+# Saucedemo

-This project contains an automated e2e test of saucedemo.com

 **To run this project**

-You will need Cypress installed, please follow the guide on https://docs.cypress.io/guides/getting-started/installing-cypress#Installing
+You will need Cypress installed, please follow the guide on https://docs.cypress.io/guides/getting-started/installing-cypress#Installing (PLEASE USE CYPRESS V9.X, NOT V10)

 To run the test in the browser from the root directory, run the following command and click the feature file displayed in the cypress client: